2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Introduction

-While in two dimensions we are furnished with a plethora of models which admit exact or near-exact solutions, such as the toric code~\cite{kitaevFaulttolerantQuantumComputation2003} or Kitaev model~\cite{kitaevAnyonsExactlySolved2006}, the situation for three-dimensional U(1) QSLs is significantly less ideal, with a paucity of cases for which we can conclusively identify quantum spin liquids starting from a realistic microscopic spin model.
-Significant effort has gone to classification of mean field ground states based on parton ans\"{a}tze of quasiparticles interacting with a gapless photon~\cite{wangTimeReversalSymmetricQuantum2016,huangInterplayNonsymmorphicSymmetry2017,zouSymmetryEnrichedQuantum2018,heringCharacterizationQuantumSpin2019,liuSymmetricSpinLiquids2021,chernTheoreticalStudyQuantum2021}.
-While these classification results are powerful, it remains desirable to have microscopic three-dimensional spin models from which we can directly derive the emergent gauge theory without resorting to either a quasiparticle ansatz or parton mean field approximation.
+While in two dimensions we are furnished with a number of models which admit exact or near-exact solutions, such as the toric code~\cite{kitaevFaulttolerantQuantumComputation2003} or Kitaev model~\cite{kitaevAnyonsExactlySolved2006}, the situation for three-dimensional U(1) QSLs is significantly less ideal, with a paucity of cases that one can conclusively identify as quantum spin liquids starting from a realistic microscopic spin model.
+Notwithstanding this shortcoming, significant effort has gone to classifying mean field ground states based on parton ans\"{a}tze of quasiparticles interacting with a gapless photon~\cite{wangTimeReversalSymmetricU12016,huangInterplayNonsymmorphicSymmetry2017,zouSymmetryEnrichedU12018,heringCharacterizationQuantumSpin2019,liuSymmetricU1Z22021,chernTheoreticalStudyQuantum2021}.
+While these classification results are powerful, it remains desirable to have microscopic three-dimensional spin models from which one can directly derive the emergent gauge theory without resorting to either a quasiparticle ansatz or parton mean field approximation.